 Young Researchers Club

-The Young Researchers Club was strated in 1997 under the Museum intertactive programme.
+The Young Researchers Club was started in 1997 under the Museum interactive programme.
 The idea was that students need to discover themselves and therefore was called the discovery programme.
 The National Museum of Kenya had a magazine called the Horizon.
 In the middle of these magazine there was a pullout called the Young Researchers.
 It is from these that the club was developed, and further a magazine was also invented.
 In each issue of this interactive magazine is written around a specific topic whereby children learn in a playful way through experiments, which are simple and inexpensive.

-The Young Researchers Club Targets Children between the age of 8 to 13 years old.
-The aim is to offer interactive learning materials and activities to children with a view to enhance understanding of science and offer a better access to museum collection and expertise.
+The Young Researchers Club Targets Children between the ages of 8 to 13 years old.
+The aim is to offer interactive learning materials and activities to children with a view to enhance understanding of science and culture, and offer a better access to museum collection and expertise.
 The club focuses on activities and publications related to Cultural, Historical and Natural diversity of Kenya and how to conserve it.

 - To evaluate the impact of the Young Researchers Club in the respective schools.

 - Identify the areas and gaps in the school curriculum that can be met by the club.

 - Clarify the duties of the Young Researchers Club patron

 - Identify activities to carry out by club members